Ryanfsdf/rhythm-tetris/README.md

 # Rhythm Tetris

 Tetris with pieces that drop to your claps!
 Or your own music files!

-Python 2.7 required.
+Made with C++ / Python2.7

 Python Modules:
  - PyAudio